issabayevmk/multiple-account-cdk-cicd-pipeline/README.md

-# Build CI/CD Pipelines with CDK - Multi Account/Region Deployments
+# CI/CD Pipelines with CDK - Multi Account/Region Deployments

-In this sample we introduce a way to build CI/CD pipelines using the CDK to realize multi account/region deployments.
+This project is foundation for secure AWS infrastructure deployment through CI/CD pipelines using the CDK to realize multi account/region deployments.
 An example use case for this is deployment of S3 bucket to multiple environments such as Bitstamp Development and Bitstamp Scratch.

 &nbsp;